paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 A prior section 1359cc, act Feb.
 16, 1938, ch.
 30, title III, § 359c, as added Pub.
 L. 101–624, title IX, § 902, Nov.
 28, 1990, 104 Stat.
 3481; amended Pub.
 L. 102–237, title I, § 111(e), Dec.
 13, 1991, 105 Stat.
 1832, related to establishment of marketing allotments, prior to the general amendment of this subpart by Pub.
 L. 107–171.

 #### Amendments
+2025—Subsec. (g)(2).
+Pub.
+L. 119–21 designated existing provisions as subpar.
+(A), inserted heading, substituted “Except as provided in subparagraph (B), in the case” for “In the case”, and added subpar.
+(B).

 2008—Subsec. (b).
 Pub.
 L. 110–246, § 1403(c)(1), added subsec. (b) and struck out former subsec. (b) which related to: in par.
 (1), establishment of the overall allotment quantity by deducting from the sum of the estimated sugar consumption and reasonable carryover stocks for the crop year 1,532,000 short tons, raw value, and carry-in stocks of sugar, including sugar in Commodity Credit Corporation inventory; and in par.
 (2), adjustment of overall allotment quantity to avoid the forfeiture of sugar to the Commodity Credit Corporation.

 Subsec. (d)(2).
 Pub.
 L. 110–246, § 1403(c)(2), inserted “or in-process beet sugar” before period at end.